2024 United Kingdom general election: Political background of the Conservatives before the election

 The Conservative Party under Boris Johnson won a large majority at the 2019 general election and the new government passed the Brexit withdrawal agreement.
 The COVID-19 pandemic saw the government institute extensive public health restrictions, including limitations on social interaction, that Johnson and some of his staff were later found to have broken.
 The resulting political scandal (Partygate), one of many controversies during Johnson's premiership, saw the Conservatives lose their poll lead.
 These scandals culminated in the resignation of over 50 ministers from the Government following allegations of sexual misconduct against a government minister.
-Johnson resigned as prime minister in July 2022.
-He resigned as an MP the following year, after an investigation unanimously found that he had lied to Parliament.
+Johnson announced his resignation in July 2022, to become effective from the election of a successor.
+He resigned as MP the following year, after an investigation unanimously found that he had lied to Parliament.

-Liz Truss won the resultant leadership election and succeeded Johnson in September.
+Liz Truss won the resultant leadership election and succeeded Johnson.
 Truss announced large-scale tax cuts and borrowing in a mini-budget on 23 September, although many of its measures were reversed following financial instability.
 She resigned in October, making her the shortest-serving prime minister in British history, and was succeeded unopposed by Rishi Sunak.

 During his premiership, Sunak was credited with improving the economy and stabilising national politics following the premierships of his predecessors, although many of his pledges and policy announcements ultimately went unfulfilled.
 He did not avert further unpopularity for the Conservatives who, by the time of Sunak's election, had been in government for 12 years.
 Public opinion in favour of a change in government was reflected in the Conservatives' poor performance at the 2022, 2023 and 2024 local elections.

 Political background of other parties before the election

 Keir Starmer won the Labour Party's 2020 leadership election, succeeding Jeremy Corbyn.
-Under his leadership, Starmer repositioned the party away from the left and toward the political centre, and emphasised the elimination of antisemitism within the party.
+Starmer repositioned the party away from the left and toward the political centre, and emphasised the elimination of antisemitism within the party.
 Starmer's leading his party rightward in order to improve its electability has been widely compared to Tony Blair's development of New Labour in the 1990s.
 The political turmoil from the Conservative scandals and government crises led to Labour having a significant lead in polling over the Conservatives, often by very wide margins, since late 2021, coinciding with the start of the Partygate scandal.
 Labour made gains in local elections: in the 2023 local elections, Labour gained more than 500 councillors and 22 councils, becoming the largest party in local government for the first time since 2002.

 Ed Davey, who previously served in the Cameron–Clegg coalition, won the Liberal Democrats' 2020 leadership election, succeeding Jo Swinson, who lost her seat in the previous general election.
 Davey prioritised defeating the Conservatives and ruled out working with them following the election.
 The Liberal Democrats made gains in local elections: in the 2024 local elections, the Liberal Democrats finished second for the first time in a local election cycle since 2009.